Marioskiv/Marioskiv-remora-xcore407i-v2/firmware/README.md

 ### Method 3: ST-Link

-Use STM32CubeProgrammer or st-flash to program `remora-xcore407i-v2.bin` to address `0x08000000`
+Use STM32CubeProgrammer or st-flash to program `firmware.bin` to address `0x08000000`

 ---